mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 The Radio Fronthaul Network (FH) is built up with Radio Units (RU) and Baseband Units (BB), each being an IP host.
-Each RU is unique as it's tied to a set of antennas, each antennas is serving a specific Cell and Sector.
+Each RU is unique as it is tied to a set of antennas, and each antenna is serving a specific Cell and Sector.
-RU is configured by BB depending to wich Cell and Sectors it serves, that dependency is only specified by the cabling between RU and antennas.
+Each RU is configured by the BB depending on the Cell and Sectors it serves.
+However, that dependency is only specified by the cabling between RU and antennas.

-In the legacy, BB is direcly cabled to a set of RUs so that the BB can recognize the relationship between RU and Cell/Sectors by relating the cabling towards the RU and the information about cabling of RU and antennas.
+If BB is directly cabled to a set of RUs, the
+BB can recognize the relationship between Russia and Cell/Sectors based on the cabling between the RUs and antennas.

-The introduction of a switched network between RUs and BBs has added a level of complexity that requires the BBs to have a deeper knowledge of the topology, involving all the cabling between the RUs and the switched network in order to properly configure the RUs.
+The introduction of a switched network between RUs and BBs has added a level of complexity that requires the BBs to have a deeper knowledge of the topology in order to properly configure the RUs, involving knowledge all the cabling in the switched network.

-The switched network can be generic and the level of complexity can be related to the examples described in section 3 of {{RFC7969}}.
+Examples for switched networks are show in section 3 of {{RFC7969}}
+and demonstrate the different levels of complexity.
-An example of FH is depicted in {{l2_switched_fh}}.
+An example of a FH is depicted in {{l2_switched_fh}}.

 ~~~aasvg
      +--------+